Skip to content

 Staff Youssef Mahmoud

-Youssef Mahmoud, Senior Adviser
+Youssef Mahmoud, Senior Adviser Emeritus

-Dr. Youssef Mahmoud is Senior Adviser at the International Peace Institute supporting the sustainable development and peace operations programs and serving as a focal point on mediation and prevention policies and practices.
+Dr. Youssef Mahmoud is Senior Adviser Emeritus at the International Peace Institute supporting the sustainable development and peace operations programs and serving as a focal point on mediation and prevention policies and practices.
 He is a former UN Under-Secretary-General and has headed peace operations in Burundi, the Central African Republic and Chad.

 Prior to these assignments, he held other senior United Nations positions, notably as UN Resident Coordinator in Guyana, Director in the UN Department of Political Affairs, and Head of the Office of the Undersecretary-Secretary-General for Political Affairs.